ricsanfre/pi-cluster/docs/_docs/monitoring.md

 - AlertManager server connected to this instance of Prometheus for perfoming the alerting (`spec.alerting.alertManager`).
 The connection parameters specified by default matches the `AlertManager` object created by kube-prometheus-stack

-- Default scrape interval to be applicable (`spec.scrapeInterval`: 30sg).
+- Default scrape interval, how often Prometheus scrapes targets (`spec.scrapeInterval`: 30sg).
 It can be overwitten in PodMonitor/ServiceMonitor/Probe particular configuration.

+- Rules evaluation period, how often Prometheus evaluates rules (`evaluationInterval: 30s`)

 - Data retention policy (`retention`: 10d)